cube3power/atsd/rule-engine/functions-time.md

 Calculates the number of milliseconds between the current time and time `t` which is specified in UNIX milliseconds.

-The function accepts time `t` in UNIX milliseconds or the datetime `d` in the following format:
+The function accepts time `t` in UNIX milliseconds or the date `d` in the following format:

 ```
 yyyy-MM-dd[(T| )[hh:mm:ss[.SSS[Z]]]]